Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: Angle Dependence

 \section{Angle Dependence}

 Mott-Wannier excitons can be separated into radial and angular parts, $\ket{\Psi_{nlm}}_\text{p} = \ket{R^n_l}\ket{Y^l_m}_\text{p}$, where the angular part is given by spherical harmonics, and the subscript p means the $m$ label refers to the probe system of coordinates.
 Expressing the states in the probe system as a sum of states in the microwave system, where $d^{l}_{m,m'}(\beta)$ the Wigner small-d rotation matrices~\cite{Wigner1959}, $\beta$ is the angle between the probe laser and microwave field polarizations, and the subscript $\text{m}$ means the $m$ label refers to the microwave system of coordinates.
 Thus where $\{r,\theta_\text{m},\phi_\text{m}\}$ are the spherical coordinates in the microwave basis to be integrated over and $e$ is the charge of the electron.
-However, as shown in figure \ref{fig:angles}, equation \ref{eq:dipole-ang} predicts a strong variation of the probe absorption with $\beta$ that is not observed experimentally.
+However, as shown in figure \ref{fig:angles}, (\ref{eq:dipole-ang}) predicts a strong variation of the probe absorption with $\beta$ that is not observed experimentally.
 The full cubic symmetry of the crystal lattice does allow for the weaker dependence observed in figure \ref{fig:angles}.
-However the exciton wavefunction is no longer separable, and the Mott-Wannier picture no longer applies, hence the approximation made in equation \ref{eq:dipole-no-ang}.
+However the exciton wave function is no longer separable, and the Mott-Wannier picture no longer applies, hence the approximation made in (\ref{eq:dipole-no-ang}).

-In figure \ref{fig:angles}, we plot $\Delta \alpha L$ against polarisation angle for $\Omega_{jk}$ given by equation \ref{eq:dipole-ang}.
-It can be seen that, while the polarisation angle has little impact on the experimental data, this theory predicts a very strong dependence.
-In the proper angle dependence approach, the optically active S and D states both have $\Gamma_5^+$ symmetry, implying the angle dependence will be the same for both states, but in the atomic model S and D state have very different angle dependencies.
+In figure \ref{fig:angles}, we plot $\Delta \alpha L$ against polarisation angle for $\Omega_{jk}$ given by (\ref{eq:dipole-ang}).
+It can be seen that, while the polarisation angle has little impact on the experimental data, (\ref{eq:dipole-ang}) predicts a very strong dependence.
+Moreover, the two-photon optically active S and D states have $\Gamma_5^+$ symmetry~\cite{Heckotter2021}, implying the angle dependence will be the same for both states, whereas in the atomic model S and D state have very different angle dependencies.
 Assigning an angular dependence of the dipole matrix elements based on a representation of the excitons wave functions by way of eigenfunctions of the angular momentum operator $\hat{\bf L}^2$ is therefore unwarranted.